Scroll down for a range of free assessments to check on decoding and spelling.

 https://www.gov.uk/government/collections/national-curriculum-assessments-practice-materials#phonics-screening-check

 Free copies of the DfE’s past phonics screening check (PSC) materials.
 Quick and easy to do.
 Independent researchers found the phonics check to be a ”valid measure of phonic skills and sensitive to identifying children at risk of reading difficulties” N.B.
-The check examines a child’s elementary alphabet code knowledge (at the end of Y1 much of the advanced common code still remains to be taught) along with segmenting and blending skills.
+The check examines a child’s elementary alphabet code knowledge (at the end of Y1 most of the common extended code still remains to be taught) along with segmenting and blending skills.

 https://www.phonicbooks.co.uk/advice-and-resources/advice-and-resources-for-teachers/where-to-start/